noahvarghese/OWD/content/blog/easy-ways-to-maintain-your-windows.md

 ---
 title: Easy Ways To Maintain Your Windows
 date: 2019-05-07T19:09:32.163Z
-descNoHMTL: "If you’ve just had new windows installed in your home, here are a few tips on how to keep them looking newer for longer.
+descNoHTML: "If you’ve just had new windows installed in your home, here are a few tips on how to keep them looking newer for longer.
 While vinyl windows are known for being virtually maintenance-free, there are a few easy things that you can do to ensure your new windows stay in great shape:"